 Journaling is a form of self-reflection used to express feelings and emotions.
 You can do it through writing, drawing, or any other creative outlet you want!
-But, by getting it all out on paper, journaling helps people heal from past trauma without having to hurt themselves again.
+But, by getting it all out on paper, journalism helps people heal from past trauma without having to hurt themselves again.

 Meditators experience changes in their brain functioning, leading to reduced stress, anxiety, and depression.
 This is because meditation changes your body’s response to the hormone cortisol.
 It also reduces inflammation in the brain (which helps with addiction), so it does wonders for your mental health- not just your physical one!